 The pooled effect sizes (SMD ≈ 0.6–0.7) translate to visibly smoother and better-hydrated skin — not transformation, but measurable biological change.

-Mechanistically, these low-molecular-weight peptides (< 3 kDa) appear to stimulate dermal fibroblasts to produce new collagen and hyaluronic acid, while modestly suppressing MMP-1 activity that breaks collagen down.
+Mechanistically, these low-molecular-weight peptides (< 5 kDa) appear to stimulate dermal fibroblasts to produce new collagen and hyaluronic acid, while modestly suppressing MMP-1 activity that breaks collagen down.

-Wrinkle-depth reduction has been documented in several high-quality RCTs after 12 weeks of continuous intake, though magnitude varies by age and baseline photodamage.
+Wrinkle-depth reduction has been documented in several RCTs after 12 weeks of continuous intake, though magnitude varies by age and baseline photodamage.

 Effects plateau around the 3-month mark, suggesting that consistency, not dose escalation, is the key driver.